darwin-xu/bookshare/README.md

-# This is the repository for bookshare platfrom.
+# This is the repository for bookshare platform.

 ## Structure of directory